This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Foraging Behavior in Desert Vegetation

-Year-round Residency in the Sonoran Desert
+Year-round Residency in The Sonoran Desert

 Yellow Birds in Arizona’s Sky Islands